 Respiratory Viruses

-These interactive charts show the amount of six important respiratory viruses in Marin County: Influenza A, RSV (Respiratory Syncytial Virus), Human Metapneumovirus, Enterovirus, and SARs-CoV-2, the virus that causes COVID-19.
+These interactive charts show the amount of five important respiratory viruses in Marin County: Influenza A, RSV (Respiratory Syncytial Virus), Human Metapneumovirus, and Enterovirus.
 Levels can be viewed for each wastewater collection site.
 Specific pages with additional clinical data for Marin County are available for COVID-19, influenza, and RSV.

 These interactive charts show the amount of two important gastrointestinal illnesses in Marin County: Norovirus and Rotavirus.
 Levels can be viewed for each wastewater collection site.